Student Health & Wellness Center

 We know the health and wellness of our student body impacts the strength of our university and the overall student experience.
-Because we place great emphasis on ensuring our students stay healthy in body and mind, we offer a 24/7 telehealth service - TLUCare - for students.
+Because we place great emphasis on ensuring our students stay healthy in body and mind, we offer TLU Care, a free, 24/7 telehealth service for students.

 - Emergency medicine